vegas

 , which is thevegas

-estimate of the integral over the PDF.The default (Gaussian) PDF associated with
+estimate of the integral over the PDF.- Parameters:

 gvar.GVar